Sankeerth10/SOEN-6841_TAS/README.md

 **Student ID: 40195685**

 **Topic 79 : How do I keep my project from slipping?
-If it does, how do I recoverits schedule?**
+If it does, how do I recover its schedule?**